-There are two ways that students can view their Welcome Week timetable.
+There are two ways you can view your Welcome Week timetable.

 If you don't yet have a network account, you can view an anonymous access course level Welcome Week timetable: https://welcomeweek.uclan.ac.uk (this doesn't require a log in)